Questions?

 I’m too weird for therapy…

 Not a question, but a common fear.
-And don’t worry; your “weird” is perfectly safe here.
-There are a million different shapes to being human.
-Providing an open accepting space is something I take very seriously.
-From my own life, I bring many experiences to the room.
-I have lived as a straight person, and now fully queer, I have had relationships in different configurations, I have a family member with limiting disabilities (as well as many strengths) and through birth and marriage I also understand the migrant experience.
-And I also come from a neurodiverse family and identify as neurodiverse.
+“Weird” usually means not in the middle or mainstream.
+There are a million different shapes and ways to be human.
+From my own life, I bring different versions of myself to the room.
+I have grown through trauma, lived as a straight person now queer, had relationships in different configurations, have a family member with limiting disabilities (as well as many strengths) and (through family, marriage and travel) also understand the migrant experience.
+Plus I come from a neurodiverse family and identify as neurodiverse in a few different ways.
+Whatever your flavour, you are perfectly safe here.

 Look, I’m just a bloke.